Lady Blue (TV series): Broadcast history

 Thirteen episodes of Lady Blue were broadcast on ABC between September 15, 1985 and January 25, 1986.
 The pilot episode was aired as a television film on April 15, 1985, before it was aired as part of the series in September of that year.
 According to Lee Margulies of the Los Angeles Times, the pilot film received high ratings.
 When the series began, its emphasis on violence was criticized and it was included on watchdog organization lists.
-18 characters were killed in the pilot, and producers had promised future episodes would feature more deaths.
+A total of 18 characters were killed in the pilot, and producers had promised future episodes would feature more deaths.
 The National Coalition on Television Violence called it the "most violent program" on television during the series' run.
 In response to the criticism, Rose said that Lady Blue was set in "more of the heroic fantasy world" and compared Mahoney to a superhero; she explained that series was not intended to be a realistic representation of the police.

-Lady Blue was initially broadcast on Thursday nights at 8 pm EST; the series ranked third in its time slot, behind the half-hour sitcoms Cheers and Night Court and the detective series Simon & Simon.
-After seven episodes aired, it was moved to Thursday nights at 9 pm EST to accommodate The Colbys.
+Lady Blue was initially broadcast on Thursday nights at 9 pm EST; the series ranked third in its time slot, behind the half-hour sitcoms Cheers and Night Court and the detective series Simon & Simon.
+After four episodes aired, it was moved to Saturday nights at 9 pm EST to accommodate The Colbys and to replace Lime Street, which was forced to cease production after the death of Samantha Smith and her father in a plane crash during its production.
 ABC announced that it ordered a limited number of episodes of Lady Blue in its new time, but the series would be moved to another day "without interrupting the weekly flow" if it was successful.
-The series was later moved to Saturday nights at 9 pm EST, when it aired against The Golden Girls and continued to receive complaints of excessive violence.
+While on that Saturdays-at-9-pm timeslot, it aired against The Golden Girls and 227, and continued to receive complaints of excessive violence.